 \subsection{Motivation for a new pixel-fitting method}

 There have been a number of methods developed to analyse time-series photometric observations.
-After data cleaning, a standard approach is to define an aperture region where flux from the target star is greatest and add up the flux within this region with a uniform weighting on each pixel.
-This classic approach is known as aperture extraction and can perform well for bright targets where any remaining background noise from imperfections in the background subtraction are minimal.
-It has a couple of limitations, the choice of the aperture region and shape is quite arbitrary, but choosing too wide an aperture reduces signal-to-noise due to increased background noise while too small an aperture reduces signal-to-noise from missed flux.
-Typically an intermediate aperture radius is chosen which maximises signal-to-noise.
-However, applying a uniform weighting for each pixel is generally not optimal as brighter pixels will be less impacted by background noise than outer pixels and might ideally be weighted more.
+After the data cleaning, a standard approach is to define an aperture region where flux from the target star is greatest and add up the flux within this region with a uniform weighting on each pixel.
+This classic approach is known as aperture extraction and can perform well for bright targets where any remaining background noise from imperfections in the background subtraction is minimal.
+It has a couple of limitations, the choice of the aperture region and shape is quite arbitrary, but choosing too wide an aperture reduces the S/N due to increased background noise while too small an aperture reduces S/N from missed flux.
+Typically an intermediate aperture radius is chosen which maximises S/N. However, applying a uniform weighting for each pixel is generally not optimal as brighter pixels will be less impacted by background noise than outer pixels and might ideally be more strongly weighted.

 Optimal extraction attempts to remedy these issues by fitting for the PSF shape and estimating the Poisson noise in each pixel \citep{optimal_extraction}.
-This makes it possible to weight each pixel in a way which maximises signal-to-noise.
-For observations which contain a lot of background noise, optimal extraction may result in a significant improvement in signal-to-noise.
-This is because optimal extraction weights each pixel based on it's particular signal-to-noise value and can be mathematically shown to maximise signal-to-noise in the presence of uncorrelated noise.
+This makes it possible to weight each pixel in a way which maximises S/N. For observations which contain a lot of background noise, optimal extraction may result in a significant improvement in the S/N. This is because optimal extraction weights each pixel based on it's particular S/N value and can be mathematically shown to maximise the S/N in the presence of uncorrelated noise.